-Here at Happy V, we believe that accessibility to great educational resources and high-quality products is critical to helping you achieve your health goals.
+Here at Happy V, we believe that accessibility to great educational resources and high-quality products is critical to helping you achieve your health goals and reduce your chances of experiencing BV.

 - Bacterial Vaginosis is the most common vaginal infection that affects nearly 21M women every year in the United States.
 It’s nothing to worry about.